-Majority of Andy’s career has been spent in hard rock environments in tabular, massive and porphyry type mineral deposits, extracted through either longwall, scattered, massive, drift & fill, long hole, open stoping and block caving mining methods.
-During this time, Andy has held a number of Senior Geotechnical and Managerial positions in AngloGold Ashanti in South Africa, Goldcorp and New Gold Inc in Canada.
+The majority of Andy’s career has been spent in hard rock environments in tabular, massive and porphyry type mineral deposits, extracted through either longwall, scattered, massive, drift and fill, long hole, open stoping and block caving mining methods.
+During this time, Andy has held a number of senior geotechnical and managerial positions in AngloGold Ashanti in South Africa, Goldcorp and New Gold Inc. in Canada.
 Andy has spent the last 6 years at the New Gold, New Afton block caving operation and has seen the mine successfully evolve into a world class caving operation from its startup in 2012.
 Andy is currently in a project management role to oversee and provide geotechnical input into the monitoring, understanding, mitigation and predictive projections of possible surface subsidence impacts of the active block cave on critical infrastructure.

 University of British Columbia

-Dr. Elmo is an Associate Professor (Rock Mechanics) with the NBK Institute of Mining Engineering at the University of British Columbia.
+Dr Elmo is an Associate Professor (Rock Mechanics) with the NBK Institute of Mining Engineering at the University of British Columbia.
 His teaching topics focus on different aspects of rock mechanics and rock engineering design.
 His research topics include advanced numerical modelling of block cave mining and discrete fracture networks, interaction between surface and underground mining, numerical simulations of the mechanical behaviour of hard rock pillars, slope stability analysis, applications of synthetic rock mass modelling and discrete fracture network modelling.
-Dr. Elmo has worked in Canada with Golder Associates Ltd (Vancouver).
-He was awarded the 2009 Golder Associates President’s Award for innovation and technical excellence and the 2010 Victor Milligan Award for the best paper on Ground Engineering published by Golder Associates.
-Since 2012, Dr. Elmo role has collaborated with various engineering companies in Vancouver as external consultant, supporting also research and development initiatives.
-Dr. Elmo is a licensed Professional Engineer with APEGBC (Association of Professional Engineers and Geoscientists of British Columbia).
+Dr Elmo has worked in Canada with Golder Associates Ltd, Vancouver.
+He was awarded the 2009 Golder Associates President’s Award for innovation and technical excellence and the 2010 Victor Milligan Award for the best paper on ground engineering published by Golder Associates.
+Since 2012, Davide has collaborated with various engineering companies in Vancouver as external consultant, supporting also research and development initiatives.
+Davide is a licensed Professional Engineer with APEGBC (Association of Professional Engineers and Geoscientists of British Columbia).